Springerle/py-generic-project/docs/installing.rst

 Babun (Windows)
 ^^^^^^^^^^^^^^^

 *Babun* is a turn-key *CygWin* distribution for developers and is very easy to install and maintain.
-For a Python developer, *Babun* allows working in an almost-POSIX environment – with some limitation, of course.
+For a Python developer, *Babun* allows working in an almost-POSIX environment – with some limitations, of course.
 This causes less friction when handling FOSS projects that are often biased towards a standard Linux environment, e.g. by using shell scripts for boot-strapping and things like that.

 To install it, follow these steps: